Biden urged to use power to address mass incarceration before Trump takes office

 Pressley suggested the president prioritize elderly and chronically ill people, people with unjustified sentencing disparities (as in the case of crack v. powder cocaine), people on death row, and women who were punished for defending themselves against abuse.

-According to the Office of the Pardon Attorney, Biden has over 12,000 clemency requests and nearly 4,000 pardon requests pending – with 60 days left in office to act.
+According to the Office of the Pardon Attorney, Biden has received nearly 12,000 clemency requests which are pending – with 60 days left in office to act.

 Advocates urge Biden to lead with "love and compassion"